tap52384/backstage-getting-started/README.md

 Once you create the GitHub OAuth app, they provide the `Client ID` but you have to generate a `client secret` for that client ID.
 You will need both for configuring this Backstage application (`app-config.yaml`).

+> It is required (unless you can make environment variables work) to use `app-config.local.yaml`
+> to include the client ID and secret from GitHub for authentication to work properly.
+Otherwise,
+> the sensitive values would have to be included in files that are committed (like app-config.yaml).
+> Without the GitHub client ID and secret, the popup that appears when attempting to sign in via
+> GitHub and authorize our Backstage app with our GitHub OAuth app will fail.

 The documentation on the GitHub provider mentions a resolver which seems to determine how to match the GitHub user to the Backstage user and they offer